fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 chartPresent: false
 ---

-FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-In this page, we'll see how to render charts using FusionCharts and ASP.NET wrapper.
+FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps, and dashboards in JavaScript.
+In this page, we'll see how to render charts using FusionCharts and the ASP.NET wrapper.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-gauge-10) and a [map]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-map-13).

 Before going through this article, please [install]({% site.baseurl %}/getting-started/aspnet/install-using-aspnet '@@open-newtab') FusionCharts ASP.NET wrapper, if you haven’t installed it already.